DylDevs/ETS2LA-Plugin-Catalog-Testing/README.md

 1. Go to the repository URL: https://github.com/Tumppi066/ETS2LA-Extra-Plugins
 2. Click on the "Fork" button at the top right corner of the page.
 3. Wait for the forking process to complete.
 This will create a copy of the repository under your GitHub account.
+4. Go to the "Actions" tab and mae sure that they are turned on.
+This will ensure that zip files can be created automatically.

 ### Adding Your Plugin Files:
 1. Once the repository is forked, navigate into your forked repository on GitHub.